 This backbone of western medical science is critical for today's oriental medical physician.
 In fact, the National Certification Commission for Acupuncture and Oriental Medicine has implemented a biomedicine component in its certification exam (view NUHS performance).
 Acupuncture and oriental medicine graduates from National University will be at a unique advantage, not only in certification exams, but also in meeting the challenges of integrative care positions in hospitals and managed care settings.

-As of February 25, 2011, the Master of Science in Acupuncture Program and the Master of Science in Oriental Medicine Program of National University of Health Sciences was accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for the approval of programs preparing acupuncture and Oriental medicine practitioners.
+As of February 25, 2011, the Master of Science in Acupuncture Program and the Master of Science in Oriental Medicine Program of National University of Health Sciences were accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for the approval of programs preparing acupuncture and Oriental medicine practitioners.
 ACAOM is located at 8941 Aztec Drive, Eden Prairie, Minnesota 55347, 301-313-0855; fax 301-313-0912.
 This full accreditation assures that NUHS graduates are eligible to sit for the licensing examinations conducted by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 Learn more »